 Health & Wellness

 You may think that because our pups have fur, they’re better protected from frigid temperatures.
 Unfortunately, the truth is that no one (not even dogs!) is entirely safe from frostbite, so it’s essential to know how to avoid it.
-Fetch by The Dodo’s on-staff veterinarian, Dr. Aliya McCullough, explains the basics of frostbite.
+Fetch’s on-staff veterinarian, Dr. Aliya McCullough, explains the basics of frostbite.

 Frostbite is skin damage or injury caused by freezing weather.
 In freezing temperatures, blood from a dog’s ears, tail, belly, genitals, chest and paws travels to their core to keep their vital organs warm — making those areas without the normal flow of blood more susceptible to frostbite.